-There are two main factors that sell a home: price and exposure.
-In the last decade the web development and social media have redefined what exposure means in real estate.
+There are two main factors that are important to selling real estate in German Village: price and exposure.
+In the last decade, web development and social media have redefined what exposure means in real estate.
 With new tools at your fingertips selling a home has been taken to a new level, and so has the competition.
 This also means there’s more out there to compare your listing to and make sure you get the right price for your home.
 So, when putting your home up for sale it’s very important to first analyze your real estate market on a subdivision level, not a metro-area level, to derive the features and amenities that are driving the value in your neighborhood.

 Identifying Selling Needs

 No two real estate transactions are identical.
 As a homeowner, only you can know your needs when selling your home.
 Determining the value of your home can be both stressful and emotional.
 Be careful; the years of owning your home can cause a strong emotional attachment and can cloud logical thinking.
 This is absolutely normal, and fortunately, there are professionals available across the nation to help bring a logical, non-emotional approach to selling your home.
 The right real estate agent can be a vital tool in making sure you get the most amount of money for your home in the least amount of time, and with a minimum level of stress.
 Make sure whoever you begin this home selling journey with is someone you can trust and who is able to listen to your expectations.
 This will help establish a relationship and help you see what your real needs are versus your wants.
 The agent will help you distinguish between your goals and reality.

 Once you are ready to sell you will need to focus on your timing expectations.
 Do you want to sell your home in 30, 60, or 90 days?
 Are you looking to have a contract by that date, or to be closed and move into your next home?
 Always remember that in typical real estate transactions, buyers will take approximately 30 days to close on a home.
 This time period involves getting inspections, negotiating repairs, and securing financing with their mortgage professional.